-9. Delivery and payment (settlement) of financial instruments in Norway
+9.0 Delivery and payment (settlement) of financial instruments of Norway

-9.1 Transferable securities, mutual fund units, standarised financial forward/futures contracts and options, as well as interest-bearing securities
+9.1 Transferable securities, mutual/securities fund units, standardised financial forward/futures contacts and options, and interest-bearing securities

-For trading in Norway involving transferable securities in a regulated market, mutual/securities fund units, standardised financial forward/futures contracts and options to buy or sell financial instruments registered in the Central Securities Depository (Euronext VPS), as well as interest-bearing securities, the ordinary period allowed for settlement is three stock exchange days (T+2) unless otherwise agreed.
+For trading in Norway involving transferable securities in a regulated market, mutual/securities fund units, standardised financial forward/futures contracts and options to buy or sell financial instruments registered in Euronext Securities Oslo (ES-OS), as well as interest-bearing securities, the ordinary period allowed for settlement is three stock exchange days (T+2) unless otherwise agreed.
 By stock exchange day is meant any day on which the Norwegian stock exchange is open.

 The period allowed for settlement is calculated as from and including the trading date and up to and including the settlement date.

-The Client is to be regarded as having delivered financial instruments registered in the Central Securities Depository (VPS) to DNB Markets when the financial instruments have been received in one of DNB Markets’ securities accounts in the Central Securities Depository or in another securities account in the Central Securities Depository stipulated by DNB Markets.
+The Client is to be regarded as having delivered financial instruments registered in ES-OS to DNB when the financial instruments have been received in one of the Bank’s securities accounts in ES-OS or in another securities account in ES-OS stipulated by DNB.

-The Client undertakes to deliver the sold financial instruments to DNB Markets or release the sold financial instruments in the Client’s securities account in the Central Securities Depository or another corresponding register by the settlement deadline.
-Unless otherwise agreed on in writing, the placing of an order to sell financial instruments or acceptance of a sales offer means that DNB Markets is authorised to request the Client’s account operator to release the financial instruments in question.
-The delivery of physical financial instruments shall take place in accordance with a separate agreement with DNB Markets.
+The Client undertakes to deliver the sold financial instruments to DNB or release the sold financial instruments in the Client’s securities account in ES-OS or another corresponding register by the settlement deadline.
+Unless otherwise agreed on in writing, the placing of an order to sell financial instruments or acceptance of a sales offer means that DNB is authorised to request the Client’s account operator to release the financial instruments in question.
+The delivery of physical financial instruments shall take place in accordance with a separate agreement with DNB.

-For financial instruments that have been admitted for clearance in a CCP or are registered in a CSD or listed in a marketplace, a cover purchase will automatically be initiated if the financial instrument has not been delivered at the latest a certain number of days after the settlement deadline.
+For financial instruments that have been admitted for clearance in a central counterparty (CCP) or are registered in a central securities depository (CSD) or listed in a marketplace, a cover purchase will automatically be initiated if the financial instrument has not been delivered at the latest a certain number of days after the settlement deadline.
 This will normally be four days after the settlement deadline.
 This deadline may be extended to seven days for instruments that are traded in less liquid marketplaces, and to 15 days for financial instruments listed on an SME stock exchange.

 9.2 Foreign exchange (spot)